tombosmansibm/pleasant_lookup/README.md

-# Ansible Collection - tombosmansibm.pleasant_lookup

-## Python dependencies

-- requests
+# Pleasant Lookup
 ## Configuration parameters

-In ansible.cfg, you can add these settings:
+In ansible.cfg, you can add these global settings:
 ```
 [pleasant_lookup]
 ca_path = /etc/ssl/certs/ca-bundle.crt
 timeout = 15
 ```
 ## Parameters
 ### Required

-- pleasant_host: the host
+* pleasant_host: the pleasant host (https://pleasant.com:10001)
-- username: username to authenticate to Pleasant
+* username: username to authenticate to Pleasant
-- password: password to authenticate to Pleasant
+* password: password to authenticate to Pleasant
-- pleasant_search: the search term to look for
+* pleasant_search: the search term to look for

 ### Optional

-- pleasant_filter_username: only return search results for this username
+* pleasant_filter_username: only return search results for this username
-- pleasant_filter_path: only return results that begin with this path.
+* pleasant_filter_path: only return results that begin with this path.
 Should always begin with '/Root'
-- verify: set to False to disable SSL verification
+* verify: set to False to disable SSL verification
-- timeout: defaults to 5
+* timeout: defaults to 5

 ## Examples